Frequently Asked Questions

 If we decide that we’re not a good fit, I will help you find someone that will be able to help you.

-Working with pre-teens and teens via video is great because they can stay comfortable in their own space, whether they're lounging in their favorite hoodie or curled up on their bed with a cozy blanket.
-Being in a familiar environment helps them feel more at ease, making it easier for them to relax, open up, and engage more fully in therapy!
+Working with pre-teens and teens via video has its perks—especially because they get to stay in a familiar and comfortable space.
+Whether they’re relaxing in their favorite hoodie or curled up with a cozy blanket, being in their own environment helps them feel more at ease.
+This sense of comfort often makes it easier for them to relax, open up, and engage more fully in therapy!

-To ensure that this format works well for your teen, I offer a free 15 minute video consultation.
-This gives us all a chance to see if we're a good fit before committing to regular sessions.
+To make sure this format works well for your teen, I offer a free 15-minute video consultation.
+It’s a great way for us to see if we’re a good fit before committing to regular sessions.

-If after our initial meeting you feel that in-person sessions would be a better option, I completely understand and am happy to help you find a therapist who offers in-person services.
-My goal is to make sure your teen gets the support they need in the way that works best for them.
+And if, after our first meeting, you feel that in-person sessions might be a better option, I completely understand and would be happy to help you find a therapist who offers that.
+My goal is to make sure your teen gets the support they need, in the way that works best for them.

 • It’s just like in-person therapy, but your child can access it from the comfort of home—usually right from their own room!